-- To introduce and enhance a primary understanding of the neurobiological impact of trauma on children and youth;
+- To develop an understanding of the impact of trauma on children/youth

 - To learn the principles of trauma-informed care

 - To explore the current understanding of the nervous system and trauma survival responses

 - To identify specific tools that assist with freeze/flight/fight survival responses in children and youth

 Presenters: Billy Brodovsky & Kate Kiernan from the Families Affected by Sexual Assault Program of New Directions.